Anthurium brownii makes a perfect air-purifying plant, thanks to its large heart-shaped leaves that effectively trap air impurities.

 |Common Pests||Mealybugs, Scales, Aphids, and Spider mites|

 |Common Diseases||Bacterial blight, Leaf spot, and Bacterial wilt|

-Yellowing, wilted or drooping leaves, stunted growth, rust-like spots on the leaf are a few of the signs of a distressed plant.
+Yellowing, wilted or drooping leaves, stunted growth, and rust-like spots on the leaf are signs of a distressed plant.

 Every week in spring and summer

 At least 60-70% humidity